Voluntary Land Registrations

-This means that whilst many properties and land are registered, there is land and properties across England and Wales that remain unregistered.
-Indeed, approximately 25% of all land and properties in England and Wales remain unregistered.
+This means that whilst many properties and land are registered, there is land and property across England and Wales that remains unregistered.
+Indeed, approximately 25% of all land and property in England and Wales remains unregistered.

 Why should you register your land and property?

 - State-backed registration gives security of title, proving you with better protection against claims of adverse possession.

 - Registration gives you greater certainty about what you own.

 - Once registered, you are in an ideal position if you decide to sell all or some of your property.
 Potential buyers increasingly expect land to be registered before buying.

 - Land registration simplifies the conveyancing process which in turn can make transactions easier and potentially less costly for all involved.